jgraley/cotest/coroutines/docs/getting-started.md

 ```
 In most testing frameworks, we would simply call the methods on an instance of the class, and check the return value and/or side effects.

-In Cotest, this call is replaced by two steps: we _launch_ the code-under-test, and then we _wait_ for the launch to complete.
+In Cotest, this call is replaced by two steps: we _launch_ the code-under-test, and then we _wait_ for it to complete.

 This is accomplished as follows:
  - To launch, we use `LAUNCH( <expression> )` which returns a _launch handle_.